apav-dev/yext-ski-warehouse/README.md

 1. Have a Yext account.
 You can sign up for a free account here: https://hitchhikers.yext.com/create-playground-account

+### Setup Search

+The `platform-config` folder in this repo contains all the configuration that needs to be uploaded to a Yext account to run this Pages site.
+However, when the configuration is applied, a new Search API Key (unique to your account will be generated).
+For this site to work, you need to copy the Search API Key from your Yext account and add it to a `.env` file as follows:

+`YEXT_PUBLIC_SEARCH_API_KEY=YOUR_API_KEY`

+Check out this [reference page](https://hitchhikers.yext.com/docs/pages/environment-variables/) on Pages environment variables.

 ### _Recommended_: Set up with `pages new`

 Once you have the prerequisites installed, we recommend running `yext pages new` which will guide you through the setup flow.
 Alternatively, you can clone this repo directly by following the directions below.

 ### Clone this repo and install dependencies